 Step 1: Prepare the Pie Dish

-Grease the Pie Dish: Lightly grease a 9-inch pie dish with nonstick spray to prevent sticking.
+Grease the pie dish: Lightly grease a 9-inch pie dish with nonstick spray so that nothing sticks.
 Set the dish aside.

 Step 2: Mix Dry Ingredients

-Combine Ingredients: In a large mixing bowl, whisk together:
+Ingredient Mix-Ins: In another large bowl, whisk together:

 2 cups of all-purpose flour